sedouard/flocker/docs/using/tryflocker.rst

 You will use Flocker to migrate a Docker container with its data volume from one host to another.
 The container you move will be part of a two-container application, the other container will not move and the two will remain connected even when they are on different hosts.

-To begin the tutorial you will first install the Flocker client on your local machine, then install the Flocker node application onto two hosts.
+To begin the tutorial you will first install the Flocker client on your local machine, then install Flocker onto two hosts.
 You will then be ready to use Flocker to migrate a Docker container with a volume attached from one host to the other.

 .. note:: This tutorial takes roughly 30 minutes, but because there are a few things to download, times might vary depending on the speed of your connection.